Delhi records 2 Covid deaths, 34 new cases in a day; positivity rate 0.05 per cent | Health

 - India

-Delhi recorded two COVID-19 deaths and 34 fresh instances of the infection in a day with a 0.05 per cent case positivity rate, according to a health bulletin issued by the city government on Tuesday.
+The national capital recorded two COVID-19 deaths and 34 fresh instances of the infection in a day with a 0.05 per cent case positivity rate, according to a health bulletin issued by the Delhi government on Tuesday.
 The national capital has recorded five fatalities due to the viral infection in September so far.
+One fatality each was recorded on September 7, 16 and 17.

 The authorities conducted 65,101 tests, including 41,359 RT-PCR ones, on Monday.
 The rest were rapid-antigen tests.

 On April 20, Delhi had reported 28,395 cases, the highest in the city since the beginning of the pandemic.
 On April 22, the case positivity rate was 36.2 per cent, the highest so far.
-The highest number of 448 deaths was reported on May 3.
+The highest 448 deaths were reported on May 3.

 Amid apprehension of a third wave, the Delhi government has been ramping up its health infrastructure to prevent a repeat of the crisis witnessed during the peak of the second wave of the pandemic.